Otto Niemeyer: Advice to Australia

 Economic historian Alex Millmow has commented that, when Niemeyer, his adviser Professor Theodore Gregory, and assistant Raymond Kershaw (an Australian economist) arrived in July 1930 they were unaware of the political storm they were to cause, for Niemeyer would bring English orthodox economics down on Australia's head.
 The high point of Niemeyer's tour was his address at the Melbourne Conference of Commonwealth and State leaders, where he said that the 'cold facts must be faced' ...
 'In short, Australia is off budget equilibrium, off exchange equilibrium, and faced by considerable unfunded and maturing debts both internally and externally, in addition to which she has on her hands a very large program of loan works for which no financial provision has been made'.
 He warned Australia had two years 'to get its house in order' before a tranche of external debt matured in 1932.
 He believed Australians were too optimistic about the country's prospects.

 He was critical of Australia's overconfidence and essentially said that Australia was "living beyond its means" and had become prosperous through "mistakes"; that Australians would have to "accept a lower standard of living"; that Australia should continue to exist only as a means to supply Britain with goods; and that its protectionist attitude was deviating Australia from its true purpose.

 The federal and state heads of government gave mixed responses to Niemeyer's plan.
 The governments of Australia later met to negotiate a compromise in 1931, known as the Premiers' Plan.
 Populists like Jack Lang and former prime minister Billy Hughes decried Niemeyer's diagnosis and therapy.
 Anti-English and anti-German sentiment were both at play in the general public rejection of Niemeyer's advice, as well as anti-Semitism (it being wrongly assumed that he was Jewish).
 He was seen as promoting the interests of wealthy overseas bankers at the expense of the Australian people, who were struggling to cope with the Great Depression.

 Other activities and honours

-Outside the Bank of England, Niemeyer was a director of the Bank of International Settlements from 1931 to 1965, including as chairman from 1937 to 1940 and vice-chairman from 1940 to 1946.
+Outside the Bank of England, Niemeyer was a director of the Bank of International Settlements from 1931 to 1965, at the same time as Walther Funk (1938–1939), serving as chairman from 1937 to 1940 and vice-chairman from 1940 to 1946.
 He helped set up the National Association for Mental Health, serving as provisional chairman from 1943 to 1946.
 He was a governor of St Paul's School, Marlborough College, and the London School of Economics, serving as chairman of LSE from 1941 to 1957.
 Niemeyer was appointed Companion of the Order of the Bath (CB) in 1921, Knight Commander of the Order of the Bath (KCB) in 1924, and Knight Grand Cross of the Order of the British Empire (GBE) in 1927.